eclipse-vertx/vert.x/python_web_tutorial.md

 ### Step 4.
 Get the Persistor up and running

-Vert.x ships with an out of the box bus module (busmod) called `mongo-persistor`.
-A busmod is a component which communicates with other components on the vert.x event bus by exchanging JSON messages.
+The Vert.x module repository contains a module called `vertx.mongo-persistor`.

-The `mongo-persistor` busmod allows you to store/update/delete/find data in a MongoDB database.
-(For detailed info on it, please see the modules manual).
+This module allows you to store/update/delete/find data in a MongoDB database.
+(For detailed info on modules please see the modules manual).

 We're going to use a persistor in our application for a few different things: